irondrive/andromeda-server/README.md

 Andromeda and *all* its API calls can be run either through an HTTP webserver, or via the command line interface (CLI).
 The API is thus a bit of a REST-ish hybrid.
 All calls run single "actions" and are run as transactions.
 Any errors encountered will result in a rolling back of the entire request.

 Run the API from the CLI with no arguments (either `./andromeda-server` or `php index.php`) to view the general CLI usage.
 The general usage is `./andromeda-server myapp myaction` where myapp and myaction are the app and action to run.
 Use `./andromeda-server server usage` to view the list of all available API calls.
 Action-specific parameters use the traditional `--name value` syntax and come at the end of the command.
 Commands showing `[--name value]` with brackets indicates an optional parameter.
 Commands with a repeated `(action)` line show a subset of usage for the command based on a specific case of the main usage.
 Note that app and action are implicit and do not require --app or --action.
-Parameters can be specified with no value, in which case they are implicitly mapped to `true`.
+Parameters can be specified as a flag with no value, in which case they are implicitly mapped to `true` for booleans and `null` for all other types.

 Commands mentioned in the readme or wiki will omit the `php index.php` or `./andromeda-server` and will only specify the `app action` to run, e.g. `server usage`.
 The `server usage` output that documents all API calls is also tracked as USAGE.txt in the [server API docs](https://github.com/lightray22/andromeda-server-docs) repository.